mbernste/mbernste.github.io/_posts/2025-01-11-eulers_number.md

 Let's finally discuss how these two ideas are connected.
 Let $F(t)$ be a function that tells us how much money we have during the duration of a loan whose interest is continously compounding.
 Furthermore, let's pretend for a moment that we don't know the equation $F(t) := Pe^{rt}$.

 Intuitively, if interest is compounding continuously, then the growth of $F(t)$ at any particular timepoint $t$ should be proportional to $F(t)$ and should be given by dictated by the interest rate.
-That is, we would expect it to hold that if our interest rate is $r$, then the instantaneous growth of $F(t)$ at $t$ should be given by the interest rate multiplied by however much money we currently have.
+That is, we would expect it to hold that if our interest rate is $r$, then the instantaneous growth of $F(t)$ at $t$ should be given by the interest rate multiplied by however much money we currently have (which is given by $F(t)$).
 Stated mathematically,

 $$\frac{dF(t)}{dt} = r F(t)$$